HeroicKatora/oxide-auth/Migration.md

 -----

-[WIP] The possibility to create a `TokenSigner` instance based on a password has been removed.
+The possibility to create a `TokenSigner` instance based on a password has been removed.
 The use of this was discouraged all along but this removes another possible security pit fall.
 Note that you may want to migrate to a self-created `ring::hmac::SigningKey` instance, using a randomly generated salt and a self-chosen, secure password based key derivation function to derive the key bytes.
 Alternatively, you can now create a `TokenSigner` that uses an ephemeral key, i.e. the key will change for each program invocation, invalidating all issued tokens of other program runs.

 Rationale: Password based, low-entropy keys do not provide adequate security.
 While the interface offered the ability to provide a high-entropy salt to